Rajendra Agrawal

-Rajendra Agrawal (born 2 October 1951) is an Indian politician and a member of the 17th Lok Sabha of India.
-He represents the Meerut (Lok Sabha constituency) of Uttar Pradesh and is a member of the Bharatiya Janata Party (BJP).
+Rajendra Agrawal (born 2 October 1951) is an Indian politician and a former Member of Parliament (MP).
+He has represented the Meerut Lok Sabha constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party (BJP).

-He has been elected as a Member of Parliament from the Meerut-Hapur constituency for three times since 2009.
+He has been elected as a Member of Parliament from the Meerut-Hapur constituency for three times from 2009 to 2024.
 He is the Chairman of the Committee on Government Assurances and is also a member of Panel of Chairpersons of Lok Sabha.
 He was the Chairman of the Joint Parliamentary Committee on the Citizenship (Amendment) Bill, 2016.

 Early life and education

 Rajendra Agrawal was born in Pilkhuwa, Uttar Pradesh to Shri Om Prakash Agrawal and Smt.
 Satyavati Agrawal.
 He holds master's degree (M.Sc) in Physics from M.M.(P.G) College, Modi Nagar, Ghaziabad, Uttar Pradesh.
 He is a businessperson by profession.

 Agrawal joined Rashtriya Swayamsevak Sangh in school days as an active worker.
 He has worked as a Pracharak from 1971 to 1984.